German People's Congress: Third congress

 The Third German People's Congress on the population of the Soviet occupation zone 15 and 16 May 1949 by one vote confirms'.
 The 'choice' for the People's Congress was to assent (Yes) or reject (No), the following statement:

 More than four million of the approximately 13.5 million eligible voters have ticked no. On the approval (officially about 66% of votes) are still reasonable doubt, as about a million unfilled ballots were counted as agreement.

 On 29–30 May 1949 the German People's Congress convened in Berlin.
 1400 delegates came from the Soviet occupation zone, 610 from the western zones (Trizone) located on 23 May was constituted as a federal republic.
-The draft Constitution, the Constitutional Committee of the People's Council had been drawn up on 30 May approved with one vote against, selected [5] and the Second German People's Council.
-The People's Council was constituted under the influence of the founding of the Federal Republic of Germany (May 23, 1949) on the same day as the Provisional People's Chamber on 7 October 1949 newly founded German Democratic Republic.
+The draft Constitution, the Constitutional Committee of the People's Council had been drawn up on 30 May approved with one vote against, selected and the Second German People's Council.
+The People's Council was constituted under the influence of the founding of the Federal Republic of Germany (May 23, 1949) on the same day as the Provisional People's Chamber, on 7 October 1949, together with the formal establishment of the German Democratic Republic.